SoftUni-Internal/interactive-content/EN/05-Templating/06-Homework.md

-[slide]
+[slide hideTitle]
 # Problem: Popular Monkeys

-You can download the needed resources here: [mega.nz](https://mega.nz/file/7Qog0YyZ#ucLotmvpR6EBaFpQY3wlUerqAgC8BpBXHqWr4AepVnM)
+You can download the resources for this problem from [here](https://mega.nz/file/7Qog0YyZ#ucLotmvpR6EBaFpQY3wlUerqAgC8BpBXHqWr4AepVnM).

 You are provided with a **skeleton**.